akash-network/website-5-archive/content/en/blog/the-supercloud-for-ai-is-live/index.md

 This is why now is the perfect time to bring GPUs to the Supercloud.
 As the network grows, it will only become more powerful, hosting greater and greater quantities of GPUs from providers around the world while becoming an integrated part of the infrastructure powering AI development.
 It is more important than ever that these challenges are addressed with a fully open-source network — which prevents control of these resources from concentrating in the hands of a few large corporations.

+---

 *Learn more about the Supercloud from a technical perspective with the [Akash Docs](https://docs.akash.network/).
-If you are interested in becoming an Akash Provider, see the [Provider setup guides](https://docs.akash.network/providers) in the documentation, and connect with the [Akash Community on Discord](https://discord.akash.network) for individual support.
-If you are interested in accessing high-performance GPUs, head to [AkashML](https://akashml.com/) to see available GPU models.*
+If you are interested in becoming an Akash Provider, see the [Provider setup guides](https://docs.akash.network/providers) in the documentation, and connect with the [Akash Community on Discord](https://discord.akash.network) for individual support.*

+*To deploy on Akash, get started with [Akash Console](https://console.akash.network) and [Cloudmos Deploy](https://deploy.cloudmos.io/) — two open-source deployment applications that make it easy to get up and running on the Supercloud.*

+*If you are interested in accessing high-performance GPUs, head to [AkashML](https://akashml.com/) to see available GPU models and reserve now.*